Celtics appoint Stevens as head coach

 Stevens led Butler University to two national championship games against Duke and Connecticut, never winning fewer than 22 games.

-He led the Bulldogs to a 166-49 record, including a 12-5 record in the NCAA men’s basketball championship, and became the youngest coach to reach the Final Four since Bob Knight in 1973.
+He became the youngest coach to reach the Final Four since Bob Knight in 1973.

-“Our family is thrilled for the opportunity given to us by the leadership of the Boston Celtics, but it is emotional to leave a place that we have called home for the past 13 years,” Stevens said in a statement release by Butler University.

-“We truly love Butler University and Indianapolis, and are very thankful to have had the opportunity to celebrate so many wonderful things together.
-What makes Butler truly unique is the people that we have been so blessed to work with.”

 Stevens will take over a Celtics team that finished third in the Atlantic Division last season with a 41-40 mark after winning the crown five years in a row and lost to the New York Knicks in the first round of the playoffs.